Leafwing-Studios/fop-rules/docs/intro/building-blocks.md

 As the party catches their breath, they’ll have plenty of opportunity to engage in **downtime activities.** Both your time and your hard-won **essence crystals** are valuable resources.
 Depending on which downtime activity you select, you can customize your gear, win allies, gather resources and tend to your wounds.

-Many abilities, such as features of your species, items you may have, or magical powers from your class are also useful during exploration.
+Many abilities, such as features of your species, items you may have, or magical powers from your class are also useful during adventure.
 Use their descriptions as a guideline for what’s possible, rather than a strict set of rules to follow, making a skill check when the outcome seems both interesting and uncertain.